Indianapolis

 We are making progress towards that day in Indy.
 Today, Indiana is among a group of national leaders in educational outcomes, the city of Indianapolis is catching up with the state, and more kids from low-income backgrounds have access to educational and life opportunity than ever before.

-Yet, we have a long way to go to reach equitable outcomes for all students and families in our community.
+Yet, we have a long way to go to reach the excellent outcomes all students and families in our community deserve.
 As we transition to looking forward towards the next 20 years, the progress we make for our kids and our community must be accelerated.
 We believe deeply in what we have seen so far and know that the progress moving forward must be deeply rooted in critical hope.

 Community Conditions